ervanz/qamistraltask/README.md

 - Test-Plan
 - Test-Cases

-In the test_plan file we have the following structure:
+In the Test-Plan file we have the following structure:
 - brief description
 - list of features and their brief explanation
 - list of test objectives where we describe what we want to achieve and test with this process